-America Gave Up on Vaccine Incentives
+A Very Simple Way to Get America Boosted

 Sandrette Parker, a 47-year-old mother of three who lives in Henderson, North Carolina, told me that she faced these barriers.
 After a few months of hesitation, she finally decided that it was time to get her first shot.
 But there was a problem: She couldn’t get to a clinic.
 After losing her job, she said, “My choices were to pay rent, or pay my car payment.”
 Life without a car was tricky.
 “There’s no public transportation here, no city buses, and I don’t think I’ve ever seen a taxicab in this town,” she said.
 Parker finally found someone to take her family to the closest open vaccination site, some 50 miles away.
 A few months later, Parker said, she and her family tested positive for COVID.
 “Thankfully, we all had become fully vaccinated prior to catching COVID because I think it would have been worse.”

 To address logistical issues like Parker’s, Charlene Wong, the chief health-policy officer for COVID-19 at the North Carolina Department of Health and Human Services, designed a clever incentive program during the late spring.
 Her team offered people in undervaccinated counties $25 cash cards to get vaccinated—but it also added a twist, what Wong calls a “social incentive.”
-Anyone who drove someone else to receive their first dose also received a $25 cash card.
+Anyone who drove someone else to receive a first dose also received a $25 cash card.
 “Social incentives really leverage the fact that we have networks of folks around us to influence our behaviors,” Wong said.
 The design worked: Vaccination rates were decreasing nearly everywhere in the country by that time, and the program slowed the decline by half at clinics with incentives compared with neighboring clinics without incentives.
 With boosters, “those same barriers—transportation, lost wages, child care—they aren’t going to magically disappear,” Wong said.

 What Wong’s study suggests is that simple quid pro quo financial incentives may not be sufficient to make vaccine access equitable.
 Julia Raifman, a public-health professor at Boston University, told me that “making vaccines easy to access—for example, a walk-in clinic, well advertised and nearby—and broad communications about who was at risk are likely more important than the financial incentives.”
 Community organizations around the country are racing to figure out what works.
 La Colaborativa, a Boston-area community organization, successfully increased vaccination rates in the low-income suburb of Chelsea to 92 percent by offering vaccination sign-ups at the same location people could pick up a box of free food or access social services.
 Our Healthy KC Eastside lifted vaccination rates in some of Kansas City, Missouri’s predominantly Black neighborhoods by 50 percent compared with the citywide average–by putting clinics in convenient locations and giving out $50 for first shots.